 👉GetUpside.
 Save money on gas with GetUpside!
 Earn $0.25 cents per gallon in cashback

 👉CashApp.
 Want $5 free?
 Sign up for CashApp using code ‘VZXRXZN’ to claim your bonus!

 What Categories Should I Include in a Budget?

 The income budget category includes all the money you have coming in each month.
-This can include money you receive regularly, as well as income you may only receive occasionally.
+This can include money you receive regularly from a regular paycheck, as well as irregular income you may only receive occasionally.

 Depending on how you make money, your categories for budgeting income might look like this:

 - Social Security benefits if you receive them

 - Employer-reimbursed expenses

 - Tuition remission or other employer-paid education benefits

 - Alimony paid to you